FelipeACXavier/PhD/content/Administrative/Training and Supervision Plan.md

 <span style="color: rgb(128, 132, 138); font-style: italic;">Explain the academic relevance and contribution to science.
 If the project is targeted specifically at some societal or applied problem, explain the potential impact.</span>

-Low-code development platforms have been mostly a focus of business applications and embedded systems have been left behind.
+Low-code development platforms have been mostly a focus of business applications while embedded systems have been left behind.
 However, embedded systems keep proving themselves as a current and necessary technology; thus, a solution that simplifies the development of such technologies and make it more approachable to newcomers is more necessary than ever.

 ## Research Data Management